bespinian/blog/content/posts/gitops/index.md

 $ terraform fmt -check
 ```

 Since infrastructure code is mostly quite heavy to test and deploy, it is important to detect problems as early as possible.
 A comprehensive build pipeline that performs sanity checks on your code is therefore crucial.
 As with any pipeline, it makes sense to run the faster and more lightweight tasks first, to fail fast if something is wrong.
 Terraform, for example, offers a validity check feature that checks for syntax errors in your code and fails if there are any.
-Similar to that, we can very quickly check if the code is formatted correctly according to the Terraform community best practices.
+Similar to that, we can quickly check if the code is formatted correctly according to the Terraform community best practices.
 Fortunately, Terraform offers a built-in command called `terraform fmt` (probably borrowed from `go fmt`) which has a check flag.
-This is a very easy way of making sure our code is easy to read and understand.
+This is an effortless way of making sure our code is easy to read and understand.

 ```shell
 $ tflint && tfsec